 How do I initiate the self-referral process?

 Please fill out our online intake form under the Contact tab.
-We will connect with you within 5 business days.
-If you do not hear from us within 5 business days, please visit www.speechandhearingbc.com to find an SLP in your area.
+We will connect with you within 3-10 business days.
+If you do not hear from us within this time period, it means we are currently full.
+Please visit www.speechandhearingbc.com to find an SLP in your area to avoid wait times.
+You are more than welcome to submit another form with expanded availability.

 What information do I need to bring to an initial appointment?